mixu/mg/readme.md

 ## Getting started

-`m3` uses regular Backbone models, but adds a few additional properties, a model registry and a model cache.
-To set up `m3` hydration, define additional properties on the model and set the `sync` function.
+`mg` uses regular Backbone models, but adds a few additional properties, a model registry and a model cache.
+To set up `mg` hydration, define additional properties on the model and set the `sync` function.
 For example:

     var Post = Backbone.Model.extend({
-      sync: m3.sync('Post')
+      sync: mg.sync('Post')
     });

-    m3.define('Post', Post);
+    mg.define('Post', Post);

-The `sync` function is added so that `m3` can intercept `model.sync()`, allowing it to detect when new models are created.
+The `sync` function is added so that `mg` can intercept `model.sync()`, allowing it to detect when new models are created.

-The `m3.define()` call registers the model with hydration, so that relations can find the right model class and metadata.
+The `mg.define()` call registers the model with hydration, so that relations can find the right model class and metadata.

 ## Defining relations